 On January 1st, 2013, El Gallo 1 declared commercial production.
-In Q1 the mine produced 6,673 gold ounces and 5,640 silver ounces, representing 6,781 gold equivalent ounces during its first quarter.
-The mine remains on track to produce 27,300 gold equivalent ounces in 2013.
+In Q3 2013 the El Gallo 1 mine produced 8,027 gold equivalent ounces, consisting of 7,934 gold ounces and 4,868 silver ounces.
+The mine remains on track to meet its production guidance of 27,300 gold equivalent ounces in 2013.

 McEwen Mining reports its resource estimates in accordance with standards of the Canadian Institute of Mining, Metallurgy and Petroleum referred to in Canadian National Instrument 43-101 ("NI 43-101").
 These standards are different from the standards generally permitted in reports filed with the SEC.
 Under NI 43-101, McEwen Mining reports measured, indicated and inferred resources, measurements which are generally not permitted in filings made with the SEC.
 According to Canadian NI 43-101 criteria, the estimation of measured resources and indicated resources involve greater uncertainty as to their economic feasibility than the estimation of proven and probable reserves.
 Under SEC Industry Guide 7 criteria, measured, indicated and inferred resources are considered Mineralized Material.
 The SEC considers that in addition to greater uncertainty as to the economic feasibility of Mineralized Material compared to proven and probable reserves, there is also greater uncertainty as to the existence of Mineralized Material.
 U.S. investors are cautioned not to assume that measured or indicated resources will be converted into economically mineable reserves.
 The estimation of inferred resources involves far greater uncertainty as to their existence and economic viability than the estimation of other categories of resources.

 This website contains certain forward-looking statements and information and investors are encouraged to review our "Cautionary Note Regarding Forward Looking Statement".